Serendipity would have no magic if it did not sneak up on you and lovingly whack you on the side of your normality.

 Top / Featured Image Credit : Screen capture of former ds106 student Karissa from her new video Slope “Hello” Parody found on YouTube

-The post "An Unexpected Affirmation for Why I Teach" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2016/01/unexpected/) on January 9, 2016.
+The post "An Unexpected Affirmation for Why I Teach" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2016/01/unexpected/) on January 9, 2016.